Last Updated on

 It is the basic package though, so its functionality is very much hanging on those emails.
 But when you’re dealing with something like this for the first time, I do think it’s best to take your time and get a solid grip on one element of it, before handing over more cash for stuff that sounds great in the sales pitch, but that don’t fully understand.

-Although the basic package hangs largely on email, you do get a little automation functionality, and landing pages for campaigns – more than enough to get you rolling.
+Although the basic package hangs largely on email, you do get a little marketing automation functionality, and landing page templates for campaigns and sign-up forms – more than enough to get you rolling.

-As your business expands, you can keep that basic package and its functionality for up to 100,000 subscribers.
+As your business expands, you can keep that basic package and its functionality for up to 100,000 subscribers to get started with their automation tools.
 If you keep it that far, it’ll cost you $450 per month.
 Quite frankly, if I had 100,000 subscribers, I’d be looking at upgrades to find the most efficient way of managing all of them!

 We’ll take a look at some of the features GetResponse offers to help with that in a little bit.